Jesus Freak (album)

 Jesus Freak is the fourth studio album by the American Christian rap and rock trio DC Talk, released on November 21, 1995, on ForeFront Records.
 The style was a marked departure from the group's previous releases, incorporating a heavier rock sound and elements of grunge that was popular at the time.

-The album was released to both critical and commercial acclaim.
+The album was released to both critical and commercial success.
 It peaked at number 16 on the Billboard 200 and six of the album's seven singles reached number one across various Christian radio formats.
 It won the 1997 Grammy Award for Best Rock Gospel Album.

 Jesus Freak is widely considered to be one of the greatest and most influential albums in the history of contemporary Christian music (CCM).

 Background

-After three albums of hip-hop oriented sound, including DC Talk's Grammy award-winning third album, Free at Last, which was based primarily on hip-hop- and pop-oriented songwriting, the trio decided to innovate and reinvent their style.
+After three albums of hip-hop-oriented sound, including DC Talk's Grammy award-winning third album, Free at Last, which was based primarily on hip-hop and pop-oriented songwriting, the trio decided to innovate and reinvent their style.

 After three years, DC Talk returned with songs featuring a more alternative rock sound.
-Thus, the album's lead single, "Jesus Freak", was considered unexpected by fans and critics alike.
+Thus, fans and critics considered the album's lead single, "Jesus Freak", unexpected.

 Michael Tait said, "I was totally into rock and roll at the time [...]
 I really wanted to make a rock record."
-The band decided to focus on more rock-oriented music, with touches of rap and pop interwoven into the mix.
+The band focused on more rock-oriented music, with touches of rap and pop interwoven into the mix.
 Tait later explained, "We wanted to write songs that would hopefully touch a generation."

 Recording and production

 Compared to DC Talk's other albums, Jesus Freak was, stylistically, an experiment.
-The album was a fusion of various musical genres, including pop, rock, and grunge, all combined with hip hop.
+The album was a fusion of various musical genres, including pop, rock, and grunge, all combined with hip-hop.

 The title track, "Jesus Freak," is also of historical importance.
 It is believed to be the first link between grunge and rapcore in CCM.
 The song was even played on some secular stations.

 In addition, the album contains two cover songs: "Day by Day," from the musical Godspell, and a heavily overhauled version of "In the Light" originally by Charlie Peacock.
 Two spoken-word samples are also heard; "Mind's Eye" features the words of Billy Graham and "What If I Stumble" contains a quote from Brennan Manning.